Best form of hamstring treatment is prevention!

-Hamstring strain injuries are considered one of the most common acute musculoskeletal injuries in Australia.
+Hamstring injuries are considered one of the most common acute musculoskeletal injuries in Australian Sports.

-Sports that require the athlete to sprint, jump and turn at a high velocity for long periods often report higher incidents of hamstring strains.
+Sports that require the athlete to sprint, jump, stop and turn at a high velocity often report higher incidents of hamstring strains.

 In fact, studies have shown that hamstring strains can occur upwards of 16% of the time across a season in sports such as soccer, AFL and cricket.

-“That can stand for as many as 6 players within a squad suffering a hamstring related injury!”
+“That can stand for as many as 6 players within a squad suffering a hamstring related injury at any one time”

 With any injury, the degree of severity can vary considerably, this applies to hamstring strains too!
-Low grade strains can take anywhere from 1-3 weeks to rehabilitate with more severe high-grade strains and tears taking anywhere from 6-12 weeks.
+Low grade strains can take anywhere from 1-3 weeks to rehabilitate with more severe high-grade hamstring tears taking anywhere from 6-12 weeks.